 1. Functional bugs

-A functional bug is one that can be noted in the event that an application or a system has performed in a way that was not as required or expected.
+A functional bug can be noted if an application or a system has performed in a way that was not as required or expected.
 Such defects relate directly to how the program runs.

 2. Logical bugs